Powerline Blog: Ilhan Omar Received Asylum Under False Name, Married Brother | Breitbart

 Omar paid a lawyer to help her deal with the situation, the state ethics investigation confirmed.
 The campaign finance violation occurred when she used campaign funds to pay the lawyer for what was a non-campaign-related purpose.

-Sternberg notes that Omar was 12 years old at the time her family entered the U.S., and so “had no say” in the matter.
+Steinberg notes that Omar was 12 years old at the time her family entered the U.S., and so “had no say” in the matter.
 However, he adds, she is now under scrutiny for later actions as an adult, including her marriages, tax filings, and campaign expenditures.

 The Daily Mail, reporting Wednesday on the allegations about Omar’s marriage, noted that the official who performed Omar’s legal marriage to Elmi was a Christian minister.